RobertTzc/model_inference_gui/README.md

 2. In the pop-up window, navigate to the checkpoint folder (model_inference_gui\checkpoint).
 3. Select the desired model folder
    * For Retina-Net or Retina-Net_KNN, open the Retinanet folder and select Bird_Drone or Bird_Drone_KNN and choose select folder.
-   * For YOLOv5, select the Yolov5 folder and choose select folder
+   * For Yolonas, select the Yolonas folder and choose select folder(default)

 Once selected the GUI will automatically show the model weights file(s) found in the folder.